jasmine-pok/budgeting-proj/README.md

 # **Budgeting App**

-### A web application to help users manage their finances, set savings goals, and visualize the impact of non-essential expenses in real time.
+### A web application to help users manage their finances, set savings goals, and visualize the impact of non-essential expenses on their savings timeline in real time.

 ## **Table of Contents**